 The reliability and safety of aircraft, nuclear power plants, chemical plants, civil structures, pipelines, storage tanks and certain machines require the periodic health monitoring.
 Our methods of nondestructive testing (NDT) and evaluation of defects are based on the propagation of elastic waves in solids.
 We use advanced signal analysis (e.g. time reversal mirrors) and data processing (e.g. artificial neural networks).
-With the use of acoustic emission and nonlinear ultrasonic spectroscopy and other methods we are able to localize material defects, evaluate the damage caused by the loading, fatigue, corrosion or wear of structural parts and predict their lifetime.
+With the use of acoustic emission and nonlinear ultrasonic spectroscopy and other methods we are able to localize material defects, evaluate the damage caused by the loading,

+Acoustic emission sources and zones with cracks detected by nonlinear ultrasonic spectroscopy with time reversal mirrors during the fatigue test of an aircraft wing flange. fatigue, corrosion or wear of structural parts and predict their lifetime.
 The methods can be used to predict building failures and detect leakages of gases and liquids from pressurized vessels and tubes.
 Ultrasonic methods can be used in medical diagnostics of the properties of human skin and their changes due to mechanical loading or UV radiation.
+We have developed a special probe that will allow surgeons to instantly measure the main directions of stress in a particular skin tissue and therefore the most appropriate direction of the incision.